 Stereotypes of the Market Crowd Behavior

-In other words, they are trades against a trend or attempts to pick a reversal.
+In other words, these are the trades that are opened against a trend or attempts to catch a reversal.

 We will not dwell on the problem of trend identification.
-In fact, we can notice that when price moves in one direction for a long time, there are many people willing to open their trades against this move at once.
-Most of them don’t believe that the price will keep moving in this direction since it has already moved a very considerable distance down or up.
+In fact, one can notice that when the price continues to move in one direction for a long time, there are many people willing to open their trades against this movement.
+Most of them don’t believe that the price will keep moving in the same direction, since it has already moved a rather considerable distance up or down.

-On the left side, we can see the market picture at two time points; on the right side, there is a difference between these points.
-“Fewer trades” stands for those trades that have been closed and “More trades” stands for those trades that have been opened during this move.
-The given example clearly shows that there are a lot more Sell trades than Buy trades opened during this upward move.
+The left side shows us the situation on the market at two certain points in time; and the right side displays the difference between these points.
+“Fewer trades” stands for those trades that have been closed and “More trades” stands for those that have been opened during this movemenet.
+The given example clearly shows that a lot more Sell trades than Buy trades have opened during this upward movement.

-If we think about the number of trades opened, 60% of trades are opened against a trend and only 40% of trades are opened with a trend – it is true if a trend exists.
+If we think about the number of trades opened with an existing trend, 60% of trades are opened against a trend and only 40% of the trades are opened following a trend.

 Our desire to open trades approximately at these points – near the border of a pattern that doesn’t have an established top – underlies this stereotype.

 A normal human fear is the root cause of this stereotype.
-We’re afraid of accepting losses but we happily take profits.
+We’re afraid to incur losses but we happily take profits.

-This is the reason why the average time of a winning trade is 1 hour, and that of a losing trade is more than 2 hours.
+This is the reason why the average time of a winning trade is 1 hour, and a losing trade usually stays open for more than 2 hours.

-It is also interesting that this kind of behavior of most traders always results in the increase of losing trades as compared to winning ones in the market at some point in time.
-To see why this should be so, you can view the percentage dynamics of winning traders with the use of this analytical tool.
-When you look at it, you’ll see that the percentage of winning traders rarely exceeds 40% and usually ranges from 30 to 35 percents.
+Another interesting aspect is that at some point in time this kind of behavior will result in the increase of losing trades on the market.
+You can see for yourself if you take a look at the percentage dynamics of winning traders using this analytical tool.
+Once you do check it out, you’ll see that the percentage of winning traders rarely exceeds 40% and it usually ranges from 30 to 35 percents.

-By the way, it is the first and the second stereotypes that contribute to the superiority in the ratio of open positions that we apply in trading.
+By the way, the first and the second stereotypes greatly contribute to the superiority in the ratio of open positions that we apply in trading.